larpon/RangeSeekBar/README.md

 The view should work on Android devices from API level 4 and up (Android 1.6 Donut).

-The API level bump from 3 to 4 - and contributed explanation can be found in commit 3deea24
+The API level bump from 3 to 4 explanation can be found in [this commit](https://github.com/Larpon/RangeSeekBar/commit/3deea24f3c8318bd1f8ccff05a9c1e5b91b8b5b5)

 ---